On this page:

 - Provide a platform from which to initiate/direct the in-depth scenario analysis and planning that will be needed to identify and implement specific improvements

-Principles for creating governance structures that demonstrate to investors, regulators and other stakeholders how the company is integrating a strategic approach to addressing climate-change risks and opportunities.
+Learn about principles for creating governance structures that demonstrate to investors, regulators and other stakeholders how the company is integrating a strategic approach to addressing climate-change risks and opportunities (total reading time 30 minutes):

 - Financial Reporting Council expectations